 H.O.M.E.’s Community Advisory Council Hosts 4th Senior Summit

-In attendance were local seniors, Alderman Maria Hadden and the 49th ward (Rogers Park), representatives from Illinois State Senator Kelly Cassidy’s office, the City of Chicago’s Area Agency on Aging, the Illinois Anti-Foreclosure Coalition, and more.
+In attendance were local seniors, Alderwoman Maria Hadden and the 49th ward (Rogers Park), representatives from Illinois State Senator Kelly Cassidy’s office, the City of Chicago’s Area Agency on Aging, the Illinois Anti-Foreclosure Coalition, and more.
 The Community Advisory Council led a panel and Q&A session to provide elected officials with issues of concern for low-income seniors, share resources for senior attendees, and provide updates on the Council’s advocacy activities at the city level, including advocacy around a Senior Bill of Rights and reestablishing the Chicago Department on Aging.
 Community Advisory Council members and attendees also asked questions related to 24-hour emergency care centers, the senior chore program, and finding a use for abandoned buildings around the city.

 The senior summit was a wonderful event that highlighted the importance of empowering seniors to advocate for their communities.
 Many of the attendees asked how they could get involved in advocating for senior rights.
 H.O.M.E. and the Community Advisory Council are grateful to all who attended and are helping us empower low-incomes seniors in the city.